Male Breast Reduction Surgery in Newcastle and Sydney NSW

 Obese men are not ideal gynecomastia surgery candidates and should first attempt to correct their enlarged male breasts through weight loss and exercise.
 Also, men who drink alcoholic beverages in excess, or regularly smoke marijuana or take anabolic steroids should stop the use of these substances, as they may have caused their enlarged breasts.
 It is prudent to discontinue the use of these substances for four to six months before considering gynecomastia surgery.

 Gynecomastia Surgery Overview

-Male breast reduction/gynaecomastia surgery is performed under general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
+Dr Turner performs Male breast reduction or gynecomastia surgery under general anaesthesia in a fully accredited hospital with the assistance of a qualified anaesthetist.
 Expect the operation to take two hours, and you are discharged the same day – no overnight stay required.

 Surgery involves removes excess fat and glandular tissue from the breasts, and in severe cases excess skin may also need to be removed.
 The surgery is usually done by a combination of liposuction to remove the excess fat and contour the chest wall, and a small incision around the lower part of the areola to resect the glandular breast tissue.
 The scars around the areola once healed are barely perceptible.